woernfl/blogwoernfl/_posts/2019-04-21-Cloud-Shell.md

 It is a temporary g1-small compute engine machine.
 It's as simple as that.

-But what makes it awsome is that it comes with a bundel of tool installed by default and with a terminal exposed though the web interface.
+But what makes it awsome is that it comes with a bundel of tool installed by default and with a terminal exposed though a web interface.
+You cqn see the list of utilities installed here: